 This post is sponsored by SheBuysCars.
 All opinions are my own.

 When I got my first car, I poured over new car brochures.
 At the time I cared about things like which cars my friends were buying, what color I would choose, and I was mildly interested in how it felt to drive.
 I remember thinking that the showroom felt like a magical place.
-The cars parked inside the building seemed like an impossibility, and the fact that I could get into them, push buttons, and even take one for a drive felt a little bit magical.

 Now, many years after that first car-buying experience, I look for different things when buying a new car, but I still find enjoy experiencing new cars.
 My dad likes to say that buying a new car and buying a new bike are the two most fun experiences in his life, and I tend to agree.

-This year I’ll be attending the LA AutoMobility, the media days for the LA Auto Show, and sixteen-year-old me would be endlessly jealous.
-I’ll be attending on behalf of Hyundai and the Steel Market Development Institute (SMDI.)
 I’m going to be honest.
 When I think about cars I think about their safety ratings, their fuel efficiency, how it will work for our family’s needs, but rarely do I think down to the nitty gritty, specifically the materials cars are made from.

 Why should you care?
 Well, steel has a number of advantages, but the thing that grabbed me is steel’s sustainability.
 Compared to alternative materials, steel has the lowest production phase greenhouse gas emissions.
-In addition, steel is easily and affordably recycled and is recycled more than all other materials on the plant – even more than paper!

 While at Automobility, I’m looking forward to checking out the new Hyundai Kona, a brand new compact SUV from Hyundai.
 Sixteen-year-old Megan would immediately notice that it’s just cool to look at.
 The two-tone roof, plus interior accent colors and contrast stitching make this car fun at first sight.
 Adult Megan appreciates the long-list of safety features